MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 `true`

-#### Sample

-N/A

 ### dockedComment

-Use this property to configure the Comment panel on the UI.
+The `dockedComment` object is used to configure the comments panel on the Dossier page.

-`dockedPosition` - Only "left" or "right" is accepted as the position of the docked panel.
+- `dockedPosition` - Only `"left"` or `"right"` is accepted as the position of the docked panel.

-`canClose` - `Boolean`.
-If set to false, the panel is forced to appear.
+- `canClose` - `Boolean`.
+If set to `false`, the panel is forced to appear.

-`dockChangeable` - `Boolean`.
-If set to false, the dock/pin button is hidden.
+- `dockChangeable` - `Boolean`.
+If set to `false`, the dock pin button is hidden.
 The docked status of this panel is controlled by `isDocked`.

-`isDocked` - `Boolean`.
+- `isDocked` - `Boolean`.
 This configures whether the panel is docked.

 #### Required?